 We are interested in fundamental transport studies and device research towards more efficient electronics for computation, memory and energy conversion.
 We fabricate our devices at IBM Watson Research Center through collaborative joint study agreements or at National Nanofabrication User Facilities (Cornell or Harvard) and perform characterization and modeling of materials and devices in our lab.
 Please find below a brief description of current projects and see our publications for more details.

-Characterization and modeling of materials and devices for phase-change memories, with a focus on device-level measurements of material properties, and design and modeling of new phase-change elements and access devices.
+We are interested in the characterization and modeling of materials and devices for phase-change memories, with a focus on device-level measurements of material properties and design and modeling of new phase-change elements and access devices.

 Thermal gradients > 1 K/nm are obtained in micro and nano-structures that are self-heated to sufficiently high temperatures (such as the silicon structures we are using to study crystallization by self-heating, or phase-change memory devices).
 Significant thermoelectric effects arise that result in highly asymmetric temperature profiles depending on the electrical current direction.
 We are studying how these differ from thermoelectric effects under small gradients and how they affect operation of devices and may be utilized for improved devices.